-On December 29, 1970, the United States’ Occupational Safety and Health Act was enacted, and it inspired Congress to create the Occupational Safety and Health Administration (OSHA), an entity which assures safe working conditions by setting and enforcing specific standards of protocol for each and every industry.
+On December 29, 1970, the United States enacted the Occupational Safety and Health Act.
+As a result, Congress to create the Occupational Safety and Health Administration (OSHA).
+OSHA assures safe working conditions by setting and enforcing specific standards of protocol for every work industry.

 - Scaffold planking gives way, either because of damaged or defective equipment or due to improper assembly;

-- Slipping or tripping while on a scaffold, because of an unsafe incline, slippery scaffold planking, lack of a safety harness being worn, or improper or absent training;
+- Slipping while on a scaffold due to an unsafe incline, slippery planking, or improper training;

 - Tools or objects fall from the scaffold and hit someone below;

-- Scaffolding is placed too close to utility lines, leading to electric shock or electrocution.
+- The scaffolding is placed too close to utility lines (which can lead to electric shock or electrocution).

 Common scaffold accident injuries include: